Andre-Aguillard/distancevector/README.md

 # distancevector
-Andre Aguillard and I take on distance vector routing
+André Aguillard and I take on distance vector routing